DigitalPublishingToolkit/NN09/md/10Rules.md

 So when in ten years’ time the latest eavesdropping operations of intelligence are revealed, we might hear of brain scanners, or of sensors tapping into our bloodstreams.
-Either way, people will shrug it off again, or maybe not even that, as their thoughts on the issue will be publicly available anyway.
+Either way, people will shrug it off, or maybe not even that, as their thoughts on the issue will be publicly available anyway.

 Our digital lives have been monitored, not just occasionally or